How Maslow’s Theory Stands Up Today

 By Lori Jazvac.

 Maslow’s Hierarchy suggests that self-actualization is a driving force for humans, but we can’t (and should not) attempt to help all clients reach this pinnacle.
-If you encounter a client that is concerned about professionally reaching a higher level or climbing the corporate ladder, that person may be ready for self-actualization.
+If you encounter a client who is prepared for and focused on reaching a higher level in their profession, that person may be ready for self-actualization.

-However, a different client may need a much more basic need, such as money to pay for food or housing, before thinking about such a lofty goal.
+However, another client may have much more basic needs, such as requiring money to pay for food or housing.
+Basic needs must be fulfilled before the client can even think about striving for loftier goals.

 The Value of Maslow’s Hierarchy of Needs